 Another option for summer homeschool planning involves simply ordering a single piece or two from each of your options as a test.

-This gives you the chance to satisfy yourself (and your children) that a particular curriculum will work for your family before you order the full set.
+This allows you to satisfy yourself (and your children) that a particular curriculum will work for your family before you order the full set.

 What’s Your Best Homeschool Planning Method?

-Once you’ve got everything above taken care of, you’ll need to decide how you’re going to keep track of your new school year curriculum.
-This could be done in several different ways such as:
+Once you’ve reached this stage, you’ll need to decide how to keep track of your new school year curriculum.
+This could be done in several different ways, such as:

 For the past few years, I’ve loved The Well-Planned Day Planner by The Well Planned Gal.
 However, this year, I’m considering trying something new.

 Since I use Trello for everything to do with running Harbour Content Development (my main business), An Off Grid Life (our family homesteading and self-reliance site), and Thrive at Home, I’m going to try it for organizing my homeschool curriculum planning this summer.
 And I’ll let you know how it goes!

 Another benefit to homeschool planning during the summer is that you get an early look at your school year calendar.

 This can make planning other things, such as important appointments and vacations, extremely easy.
 Seeing your entire school year at a glance makes the next step much easier.

 Don’t forget to include field trips or other fun days when planning your school year calendar.
 Everyone needs a break sometimes, and homeschooling families are no different.